Earwax normally just falls out on its own. When it's blocking your ears a pharmacist or GP can help.

 - suck the wax out (microsuction)

-You cannot prevent earwax.
-It's there to protect your ears from dirt and germs.
-But you can keep using ear drops to soften the wax.
+You cannot prevent earwax from building up.
+The wax is there to protect your ears from dirt and germs.
+But you can keep using ear drops to soften it.
 This will help it fall out on its own and should prevent blocked ears.

 Content supplied by the NHS and adapted for Ireland by the HSE